AsiaKot/time-calculator/README.md

 # Time Duration Calculator: using TDD

-Implementation of a calculator that allows to calculate the duration between two dates/times, using TDD in Python.
+Implementation of a calculator that allows to <b>calculate the duration between two dates/times</b>, using TDD in Python.

 ## Description